blackjax-devs/blackjax/README.md

 ### New algorithms

-We hope to make implementing and testing new algorithms easy with BlackJAX.
-Many basic methods are already implemented in the library, and you can use them to test new algorithms.
-Follow the [guidelines](https://blackjax-devs.github.io/blackjax/developer/guidelines.html) to implement your own method and test new ideas on existing methods without writing everything from scratch!
+We want to make implementing and testing new algorithms easy with BlackJAX.
+You can test new algorithms by reusing the basic components of the many known methods already implemented in the library.
+Follow the [guidelines](https://blackjax-devs.github.io/blackjax/developer/guidelines.html) to implement your method and test new ideas on existing methods without writing everything from scratch.

 ## Contributions